get-convex/convex-helpers/packages/convex-helpers/README.md

 A helper to define and run migrations.
 You can persist the migration state to a table so you can query the status, or use it without persistence.

+Note: there is now a [migration component](https://www.convex.dev/components/migrations) for you to use instead of this approach.
+The component has the benefit of not needing to add any tables to your schema. (`npm i @convex-dev/migrations`)

 See the [Stack post on migrations](https://stack.convex.dev/migrating-data-with-mutations) and the [migration primer Stack post](https://stack.convex.dev/intro-to-migrations).